ilblackdragon/django-manager/README.rst

     ./update_project my_proj - updates existing project and adds new apps\reqs\folders and stuff, without overwriting user's code

+  Nice idea, is to have diff patches from all template revisions to current.
+So when update_project is calling, it figure out project's revision and then apply patches.

 - Add full support of multilingual - from apps to folders with compiled translations for default apps
     - Multilingual flatpages
     - Database translation